Serving ML Models with FastAPI

 price = self.model.predict([self._row(feat)])[0]

-FastAPI's lifespan hook is where "load once" lives.
-It runs the loader as the app boots and stashes the ready ModelService on app.state, where a tiny dependency hands it to every request.
-You could park it in a module global instead — it works — but app.state plus a Depends provider is the idiomatic version and it's trivial to swap for a fake in tests.
+FastAPI's lifespan hook is where "load once" happens.
+It runs the loader when the app boots and stores the ready ModelService on app.state, where a small dependency passes it to every request.
+You could use a module-level global instead — it works — but app.state plus a Depends provider is the standard FastAPI way, and it makes swapping in a fake model for tests easy.

 # app/main.py